nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests to list tags
+2. AddressBook shows a list of tags
+3. User requests to rename a tag
+4. AddressBook opens up an input window for user to input the new name
+5. User input the new name
+6. AddressBook updates the tag's name.
+Use case ends.

+**Extensions**

+2a.
+The list is emtpy

+> Use case ends

+3a.
+The given tag name is invalid

+> 3a1.
+AddressBook show an error message <br>
+  Use case resumes at step 4

 ## Appendix C : Non Functional Requirements